Daniel-Halls/NFACT/README.md

   -cr CLUSTER_RAM, --cluster_ram CLUSTER_RAM
                         Ram that job will take.
 Default is 60 -ct CLUSTER_TIME, --cluster_time CLUSTER_TIME
-                        Time that job will take. nfact_pp will assign a time if none given -cqos CLUSTER_QOS, --cluster_qos CLUSTER_QOS
+                        Time that job will take. nfact will assign a time if none given -cqos CLUSTER_QOS, --cluster_qos CLUSTER_QOS
                         Set the qos for the cluster

 Example Usage:
     Surface mode: